highchair/artinruins-com/_property/fantasyland-seekonk.md

 {% include video-embed.html id='LlBckmFZa_g' %}

 And then watch — if you dare — [this video of the animatronics music show](https://www.youtube.com/watch?v=EKO5cWD6icM).
+If you have memories to share, there is a [somewhat dormant Facebook group](https://www.facebook.com/groups/525972138462665/about/) as well.
+(Only three members?)

 ### Current Events